DataDog/Dash-2020-UX-workshop-2-scenarios/dash-2020-ux-workshop-2/step2.md

 Fun fact (which is not so fun) the canary term comes from the canaries that miners were using in Coal mines to alert of a potential inodor but toxic gas leaks.
 The canary would die first from ashpyxie, alerting the miners of the gas leak.

-## Dive more
+## Digging In

-Going further than Canary deployments, there are some more strategies we can adopt.
-They all adopt the same pattern as Canary development
+Going further than canary deployments, there are some more strategies we can adopt - they all adopt the same pattern as canary development.

-- [Feature flags](https://featureflags.io/) are a way to activate and show some features of an application only for a subset of users.
+- [Feature flags](https://featureflags.io) are a way to activate and show some features of an application only for a subset of users.
-It's a very lightweight and fast to implement in your own code base.
+They are lightweight and fast to implement in your own code base.
-But it comes with some limitations though, as it's only available from within the application, it cannot protect from bugs in it cannot prevent a bug from crashing it, potentially for users who don't have the feature flags activaited.
+This comes with some limitations, however, as they are only available from within the application, it cannot protect from bugs in (TODO: missing a word, or not needed?) it cannot prevent a bug from crashing it, potentially for users who don't have the feature flags activaited.

-- Blue-green deployment is like canary deployment, but switching the whole traffic from one version to the other.
-Canary deployment is obviously preferable as it is more risk averse.
+- Blue-green deployments are like canary deployments, but switching the whole traffic from one version to the other.
+A canary deployment is usually preferable as are less risky.

-- Rolling deployments is like canary deployment, but switching traffic progressively from one version to the next.
+- Rolling deployments are like canary deployments, but are performed by switching traffic progressively from one version to the next.
 This practice is tangential to the idea of keeping several versions of the same software system available.